kshedden/case_studies/methods/factor-overview.md

 *non-adaptive*.
 Linear embedding algorithms
 are simpler to devise and characterize than nonlinear embeddings.
-Many modern embedding algorithms are nonlinear, exploiting the potential to better capture complex structure.
+Many modern embedding algorithms are nonlinear, and use this additional flexibility to better capture complex structure.

 Some embedding algorithms embed only the objects while other embedding algorithms embed both the objects and the variables.
 Embedding the